plotly/dash/packages/dash-core-components/CONTRIBUTING.md

 In order to run the tests, you first need to have built the JavaScript `dash_core_components` library.
-You will need to build the library again if you've pulled from upstream otherwise you may be running with an out of data `bundle.js`.
+You will need to build the library again if you've pulled from upstream otherwise you may be running with an out of date `bundle.js`.
 See the instructions for building `bundle.js` in the "Testing Locally" section of README.md.